 Benedict has made a big impact in Pittsburgh.
 He played a big role in re-working Charlie Morton and turning him into a sinkerball pitcher with a new arm slot.
-He also played a role with Francisco Liriano and Mark Melancon in their turnaround in 2013, worked with Jeff Locke to add a turn to his delivery and get more command of his fastball, and worked with top prospects Gerrit Cole and Jameson Taillon on making their fastballs harder to hit.
-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+He also played a role with Francisco Liriano and Mark Melancon in their turnaro...

+This content is for Pirates Prospects subscribers only.
+Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.

 If you're already a member, you can log in below.
 If you think you're receiving this message in error, please e-mail firstname.lastname@example.org.